CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/notes.md

 **Operations** are anything that take data and modify existing data or create new data from the current data in the program.
 :::

+In other words, any computer program will specify what data we've got and how it will be processed.

 ### Classifying data

-In computer programming, we use different programming languages - a particular set of rules for writing computer programs.
+In computer programming, we can make use of different programming languages.
+A programming language is a particular set of rules for writing computer programs.
 Any programming language will have different forms of data that we call **data types**.

 :::note
 A **data type** is a grouping of data with some particular properties.
 :::

 In this course, we’re going to focus on the JavaScript programming language.
-In JavaScript, we have a number of different data types.
-Any whole number or decimal number is part of the number data type.
+In JavaScript, we have several different data types, like **numbers** and **strings**.

 For example, `10` is part of the number data type.
-`3.14` is also part of the number data type, as we include both whole numbers ( integers ) and non-whole numbers ( non-integers ) within the JavaScript data type.
+`3.14` is also part of the number data type, as we include both integers non-integers in this data type.

 We also have the string data type in JavaScript.
 A string is a sequence of characters.
 In JavaScript a string is denoted using opening quotation marks and closing quotation marks.